cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

 group headers can act as address now
 AA command createthreadandwait now has a timeout parameter Assembler scanning improvement
 Added an AVX2 version of CE, which will speed up all those floating point operations CE does so much...
+Improved structure lookup for PDB files
+Symbolhandler can now have the following types in front of pointers : BYTE, WORD, DWORD, QWORD, CHAR, SHORT, INT, UINT64 to typecast the pointer to a value of that type
+Structure dissect can detect vc++ and object pascal classnames now

 Fixes:
 Fixed memoryleak when opening a file for hexediting again